Blog

 WPBakery Page Builder Grid Builder Review

 Usage of Post Grid elements also allows significantly increase customization on how your post grid will look like by adding pagination, filters and even building custom queries if you feel like you need one.
 If dealing with post archive pages you will spend hours and hours coding additional functionality while it’s already available under Post Grid element settings.
-In addition Post Grid offers different templates for your post grid items so there is no one standard template which can be adjusted just a little bit – instead there are plenty of different templates carefully crafted by web design experts.
+In addition, Post Grid offers different templates for your post grid items so there is no one standard template that can be adjusted just a little bit – instead there are plenty of different templates carefully crafted by web design experts.

 This all sounds good, but there are cases when templates are not enough or maybe they are almost good for you.
-In such case there is a hidden treasure within WPBakery Page Builder you should know about – the Grid Builder.
+In such case, there is a hidden treasure within WPBakery Page Builder you should know about – the Grid Builder.

-Discover hidden treasure of WPBakery Page Builder page builder - Grid Builder for WordPress.
+Discover the hidden treasure of WPBakery Page Builder page builder - Grid Builder for WordPress.
 Click To Tweet

 What is Grid Builder?